abchk1234/timeset/README.md

 A script for managing system date and time.
-On systems with systemd available, uses the timedatectl command, else uses generic linux commands.
+On systems with systemd available, uses the timedatectl command, else uses generic Linux commands.

 ##Requires